Async execution

 👍 **Particle Webhooks**

-It is a good idea to use **async execution** when sending data to an UbiFunction from external platforms like [Particle.io](https://particle.io/) or LoRaWAN Network Servers.
-This prevents failed or timed-out requests, which could affect server rating.&#x20;
+Use **async execution** when sending data to a UbiFunction from external platforms such as [Particle.io](https://particle.io/) or LoRaWAN network servers.
+This helps prevent failed or timed-out requests, which can affect server ratings.

-For instance, Particle skips webhook attempts when too many time-outs or 4xx / 5xx HTTP status codes occur, which could translate into data loss for your IoT application.
-[Learn more](https://docs.particle.io/reference/device-cloud/webhooks/#limits) about Particle's API Limits and Policy.
+For example, Particle skips webhook attempts after too many timeouts or 4xx/5xx HTTP status codes.
+That can lead to data loss in your IoT application.
+[Learn more](https://docs.particle.io/reference/device-cloud/webhooks/#limits) about Particle's API limits and policy.

 {% endhint %}